CPRI Investors Have Opportunity to Lead Capri Holdings Limited Securities Fraud Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

 NEW YORK, Jan.
-7, 2025 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of stock or sellers of puts of Capri Holdings Limited (NYSE: CPRI) between August 10, 2023 and October 24, 2024, both dates inclusive (the "Class Period"), of the important February 21, 2025 lead plaintiff deadline.
+12, 2025 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of stock or sellers of puts of Capri Holdings Limited (NYSE: CPRI) between August 10, 2023 and October 24, 2024, both dates inclusive (the "Class Period").
+A class action lawsuit has already been filed.
+If you wish to serve as lead plaintiff, you must move the Court no later than February 21, 2025.

 So what: If you purchased Capri Holdings securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.